Data is king. Understanding customer behavior is the key to a successful ecommerce business.

 So what is a cohort?

-This refers to a group of people who share a similar trait over a specific time frame.
+This refers to a group of people who share a similar trait over a specific time frame, often grouped by users who perform an action within the same time period.

 A cohort analysis involves studying the behavior of a specific group of people.
 It may also incorporate one cohort or many different cohorts.